Ekko Build Guide by spark2

 Ahri is a very binary lane.
 If she whiffs her E (Charm), you can go in on her and trade very hard.
 If she hits her E, you're going to lose half of your health.
-She's got good harass, much of which is undodgeable, so an early Negatron Cloak is a good buy to even out the odds.
-She's also very hard to gank with her ult up, so just rush 30% CDR, farm from a distance and dodge her E!
+She's got good harass, much of which is undodgeable, so an early Banshee's is a good investment.
+She's also very hard to gank with her ult up, so just rush 30% CDR, farm from a distance and dodge her E with yours!

 Cho is not a fun matchup.
 You don't usually see him mid, but when you do it is not a fun day to be an assassin.
 His Q-E-R combo can basically one shot you if you get hit, so do your best to not get hit.
 Thankfully, he's actually pretty squishy early game and has bad mana problems if he can't farm well.
 Use this by predicting when he'll farm with basic attacks and using your W to either zone him or catch him by throwing it right in front of your minions.
 Once he gets some tank items he's a pain to kill (and his silence is the worst) so exploit your early game advantage.

 Brand has super high damage but next to no protection--if he whiffs his Q (Sear), jump on him and make him pay.
 Also, when he ults you, try to Rewind when the blob is bouncing AWAY from you, since rewinding while it's coming for you will still make it target you.
-The rework moved a bunch of his damage off of his skills and onto his passive, so he's a lot weaker early on and a lot better in teamfights.
-Try not to let him land his stun and he'll do way less damage than he used to, but he'll punish you harder than before if you let him bully you.
+He's a teamfighting mage, not a lane bully--you can handle him pretty easily as long as you're not letting yourself get stunned all over the place.

 I straight up loathe Annie.
 She'll one shot you if you get too close, but if you can survive her burst and rewind it, you can actually kill her.
 ALWAYS rush a Banshee's against Annie, it'll ruin her combo when it's up!
 With her ult down she's a bit less of a threat, but keep in mind that she's tankier than you'd think with her E. Make sure your team spreads out, and farm from a distance with Q. Since her rework, Tibbers got even scarier--don't be afraid to Chronobreak away from him if you manage to kill Annie, because he will demolish you otherwise.